Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 21 Februari 2026 06.38.05 UTC
+- WIB: Sabtu, 21 Februari 2026 09.44.30 UTC
-- WITA: Sabtu, 21 Februari 2026 07.38.05 UTC
+- WITA: Sabtu, 21 Februari 2026 10.44.30 UTC
-- WIT: Sabtu, 21 Februari 2026 08.38.05 UTC
+- WIT: Sabtu, 21 Februari 2026 11.44.30 UTC

 Kutipan Inspiratif:
-"Knowledge is like underwear.
-It is useful to have it, but not necessary to show it off."
+"Worry about your character, not your reputation.
+Your character is who you are, your reputation is who people think you are."

-Kategori: funny
+Kategori: inspirational